Akbayan

-The Akbayan Citizens' Action Party, better known as Akbayan (lit. 'the escorting of each other' or 'the support for one another' or 'the collective putting of an arm over the shoulders of another'), is a social democratic and progressive political party in the Philippines.
+The Akbayan Citizens' Action Party, better known as Akbayan (lit. 'the escorting of each other' or 'the support for one another' or 'the collective putting of an arm over the shoulders of another'), is a progressive political party in the Philippines.
 The party is noted as a leading member of the progressive movement in the Philippines.

 The party was founded in 1998 by a variety of progressive and left-leaning political organizations.
 Currently, the party holds one seat in the Senate, and three seats in the House of Representatives as a multi-sectoral party-list.
 Internationally, the party is a member of the Progressive Alliance and the regional Network of Social Democracy in Asia.

 History

 Origins and early years (1992–2009)

-Akbayan traces its roots to the Kaakbay ng Sambayanan, an alliance founded on February 25, 1992, by various civil society organizations and left-leaning organizations from the country's social democratic, democratic socialist, and Marxist traditions, such as the Bukluran sa Ikauunlad ng Sosyalistang Isip at Gawa (Bisig), Pandayan para sa Sosyalistang Pilipinas (Pandayan), and Movement for Popular Democracy.
-Unlike other left-leaning groups, the organizations, particularly Pandayan, were committed to active nonviolence.
+Akbayan traces its roots to the Kaakbay ng Sambayanan, an alliance founded on February 25, 1992, by various civil society organizations and left-leaning organizations from the country's social democratic, democratic socialist, and Marxist traditions, such as the “independent socialists and Marxists” from the Bukluran sa Ikauunlad ng Sosyalistang Isip at Gawa (BISIG), Pandayan para sa Sosyalistang Pilipinas (PANDAYAN), and Movement for Popular Democracy (MPD).
+Unlike other left-leaning groups, the organizations were committed to electoral participation.
 The alliance was formed in support of the presidential candidacy of Liberal Jovito Salonga and his running-mate Nene Pimentel from PDP–Laban under the Koalisyong Pambansa in the 1992 presidential and vice presidential elections, who eventually lost to Fidel V. Ramos of Lakas–NUCD and Joseph Estrada of NPC respectively.

 Following the defeat of the Koalisyong Pambansa ticket, Akbayan was reestablished as a political party.
 Initially revived as Aksyon, the party eventually adopted the name Akbayan Citizens' Action Party.
 The party was officially founded in January 1998 and participated in the 1998 House of Representatives elections through the new party-list system, securing one seat in the House of Representatives.
 Aside from the party-list elections, the party also focused on electing candidates in local elections.